For second-hand properties, the Property Transfer Tax in Canary Islands is set at 6.5%

 It might be complex, with different requirements, but the process is similar for UK citizens as it is for EU citizens.
 You must meet the requirements set by banks and demonstrate that you have a stable income that allows you to repay the loan within the agreed-upon time between you and the bank.

 If you're interested in securing financing to buy a holiday home in Spain, read how to get a mortgage as a UK citizen to understand the process and prepare everything you need.
-Our guide will show you what to do and what common mistakes you should avoid when applying for a Spanish mortgage as a non-resident.

 Compare Spanish mortgage offers directly from the UK